carsonetb/Titan/docs/README.md

 This project is estimated to be 6% finished.

-## Python's Slow, Right?
+## Speed

-That's what you might think, but in the editor you can get 5000+ FPS, and you can get more in a game.
+In general python is pretty slow but in a game you can get 5000+ FPS.
 How?
 The project wraps two C libraries which handle rendering and physics (Raylib and Chipmunk).
 Only the high level logic is done in Python, making it pretty fast.